harshita092005/Proof-of-Attendance-Protocol-POAP-for-Events/README.md

 - ERC721 NFT implementation for unique attendance tokens.
 - Mapping to ensure one POAP NFT per event per attendee.
-- Owner-controlled base URI for metadata.
+- Owner- controlled base URI for metadata.
 - Emission of events on successful claims.
 - Safe minting with unique token IDs.

 ## Future Scope
 - Adding  event-specific metadata with richer details.
 - Integration with web frontends for easy claim interface.
 - Support for batch minting or airdrops by event organizers.
 - Advanced permissioning or   whitelisting of attendees.